uktrade/ci-pipeline/README.md

 * process
 * http

-For apps would like to use CF API V3 no downtime deployments require to use `http` health check and provide a URL.
+For apps would like to use blue/green deployments require to use `http` health check and provide a URL.
 CF will wait for new deployment to become healthy before switching routing from old version of app to it.

 ```
 ---